 The newly formed Jewish Community Relations Council began taking antisemitism head on.
-Sam Scheiner, an attorney, took a deposition from Rappaport, a student enrolled in the Dental Hygiene program after she was told by Iona Jackson, who headed the program, to consider leaving her studies because she would never find employment as a Jew.
+Sam Scheiner, an attorney, took a deposition from Rappoport, a student enrolled in the Dental Hygiene program after she was told by Iona Jackson, who headed the program, to consider leaving her studies because she would never find employment as a Jew.
 The only way she could have her money refunded was by stating that she could not succeed at her studies, and not that Jews could not find employment.
 When Jewish Minnesotans called to express concern the Dental school administrators were furious because they were trying to be “helpful.”

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.